tmohayai/ParamSim/README.md

   * anglereco: reconstructed angle of the particle with respect to the beam direction (wrt the z-direction)

-  * erecon: reconstructed energy of neutral particles that reach the ECAL (when track length != 0 and endpoint is not in the tracker).
+  * erecon: reconstructed energy of neutral and charged particles that reach the ECAL (when track length != 0 and endpoint is in the calo).
 Particles that are not reconstructed in the ECAL have erecon of 0.

   * prob_arr: array of PID scores/probabilities (using log-likelihood) for reconstructed particles